-The Bank further benchmarks itself and stays abreast of developments with regard to operational risk by actively participating as a member of the Banking Association of South Africa's operational risk forum and task group as well as being a member of the industry working group on accounting impact events.
+The Bank further benchmarks itself and stays abreast of developments with regard to operational risk by actively participating as a member of the Banking Association of South Africa's (BASA) operational risk forum as well as of industry working banks tasked with investigating and making recommendations to BASA on topical issues.

-The Bank subscribes to the Principles for the Sound Management of Operational Risk.
-Compliance with the principles has been reviewed, and action plans have been put in place to ensure ongoing compliance.
+The Company subscribes to the Principles for the Sound Management of Operational Risk.